abba-platforms/cillar/docs/IEO_Demand_Summary.md

 # CillarCoin ($CILLAR) IEO Demand Summary

 CillarCoin ($CILLAR) is a decentralized digital utility token designed to serve as the exclusive fare payment method for the upcoming AfrailX™ and ArailX™ smart transit systems via the Abba App.
 While full deployment and integration are forthcoming, $CILLAR is positioned to become the foundational digital currency for seamless transit payments, ride rewards, and decentralized governance across these systems.
-Built on the BNB Smart Chain using the ERC-20 standard, CillarCoin combines practical utility with real-world infrastructure and user adoption potential.
+Built on the BNB Smart Chain and following the BEP-20 token standard (modeled after Ethereum’s ERC-20), CillarCoin combines practical utility with real-world infrastructure and user adoption potential.

 ### Key Highlights Driving Demand: